 Appearances at renowned festivals such as at the Lucerne Festival, the Kalkalpen or the Niksic International Festival of Chamber Music and concerts in major concert halls worldwide equally form the quartet’s touring schedule.
 In 2015 the PQV won 1st as well as two further prizes at the International Joseph Haydn Chamber Music Competition Vienna.
-Among the 2016 concert season highlights figure the quartet’s debut in the Musikverein Vienna and CD and Radio productions for the Austrian label Gramola and Swiss Radio SRF.
+Highlights of the 2016 /17 concert season were the quartet’s debut in the Musikverein Vienna as well as their Wigmore Hall debut and CD and Radio productions for the Austrian label Gramola and Swiss Radio SRF.

 In parallel with the quartet’s focus on classical composers of the 1st and 2nd Viennese School, the Pacific Quartet Vienna has added intercultural exchange programs between Europe (Switzerland / Austria) and Asia (Japan / Taiwan) to their activities, resulting in extensive tours throughout the mentioned countries during recent years.